-Percentiles are calculated, comparing scores against neurotypical and ASD males, females, or combined males/females (if your client’s gender is not specified; Hull et al., 2020), indicating how the respondent scored in relation to a typical pattern of responding for neurotypical and autistic adults.
+Percentiles are calculated, comparing scores against non-autistic and Autistic males, females, or combined males/females (if your client’s gender is not specified; Hull et al., 2020), indicating how the respondent scored in relation to a typical pattern of responding for non-autistic and autistic adults.

-For example, a clinical percentile of 50 for females indicates the individual has typical Camouflaging compared to the ASD population, which corresponds to an approximate 89th percentile compared with a normative population i.e., what is “normal” for someone with autism is unusual compared to people without autism.
+For example, an Autism percentile of 50 for females indicates the individual has typical Camouflaging compared to the Autistic population, which corresponds to an approximate 89th percentile compared with a non-autistic population i.e., what is “normal” for someone with Autism is unusual compared to people without Autism.

 Below are some considerations relevant for interpreting scores: